Amarinder Singh to meet two dozen Hindu leaders from Congress

 The leaders invited for the lunch meeting include party MP Manish Tewari and five Cabinet ministers — Brahm Mohindra, O P Soni, Sunder Sham Arora, Vijay Inder Singla and Bharat Bhushan Ashu and MLA Raj Kumar Verka.

-The meeting will also have Anish Sidana, who quit as a member of Kandi Area Development Board two days ago saying that the Congress had failed to give a proper representation to OBCs and Hindus in the state.
+The meeting will also have Anish Sidana, a member of Kandi Area Development Board, who resigned from the board two days ago on the plea that he was resigning as the Congress had failed to give a proper representation to OBCs and Hindus in the state.

+His resignation had come on a day when Sidhu’s media team had sent out messages that Sidhu will be meeting Rahul Gandhi and Priyanka Gandhi.
+On the same day reports had indicated that the high command was toying with the idea of making Sidhu the state Congress chief.

+If Sidhu is made to head PPCC by replacing the incumbent Sunil Kumar Jakhar, who is also a Hindu leader, the Congress will have two Jat Sikhs in Amarinder heading the government and Sidhu heading the party organisation.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines